Racial & Ethnic Disparities

+Racial disparities in the juvenile justice system are getting worse.
 While youth of color make up roughly 33% of the youth population in Massachusetts, they are just under 40% of those arrested, 60% of those arraigned, 66% of those detained pre-trial or because of a probation violation, and 68% of those committed to the Department of Youth Services (DYS).
-These disparities have actually worsened over time; with the result that the “fairness” that is necessary to a functioning justice system is increasingly under threat.
+These disparities have only increased over time: the "fairness" that's required in a functioning justice system is increasingly under threat.

 National research has found that these disparities cannot be adequately explained by differential offending.
 In some cases, they relate to policing practices in communities of color (“differential enforcement”), as well as “differential processing. ” Implicit or explicit biases within the system, policies or practices that are facially neutral but that disproportionately burden children of color (e.g. detaining youth whose parents do not appear in court at a hearing, since families of color are less likely to own a car), and “structural inequalities” such as poverty and lack of access to quality schools also help drive and worsen disparities.